Muhammedthwaha/Create-a-new-repository/Readme.md

     9. git branch new-branch-name (to create new branch)

-    10. git switch new-branch-name (To switch in to the newly created branch)
+    10. git switch new-branch-name (To switch in to the newly created branch) / git checkout new-branch-name

     11. git checkout -b <new-branch-name> (We can also create and switch to a new branch in a single command)

+    12. git checkout new-branch-name (To switch in to the newly created branch)

+    13. git merge <branch name> (merge one branch to another branch)